HabitatFramework/UserGuide/interface/interface.rst

 OSMM Updates Section
 ---------------------

-The 'OSMM Updates' section displays summary details of any proposed or pending OSMM updates for each INCID in the database as shown in the figure :ref:`figUIOUS`.
+The 'OSMM Updates' section displays summary details of any proposed or pending OSMM updates for each INCID in the database as shown in the figure :ref:`figUIROUS`.

-.. _figUIOUS:
+.. _figUIROUS:

 .. figure:: figures/UserInterfaceOSMMUpdateSection.png
 	:align: center